augustindelecluse/choco-solver/README.md

 The executables used for compiling the project and running the experiments are located within the `scripts` folder.
 The results of running the executables are added into the `results` folder.

+All scripts are meant to be run at the root of the project.

 The scripts of interest are:
 - `scripts/run_xp_tsp_with_attribution.sh`
   - This script requires the TSP instances to be downloaded, which can be achieved by running the `scripts/download_tsp_instances.sh` script